What is the difference between this program and the traditional City Scholars program?

 When would I need to be in Chicago?

-Because the University of Chicago follows a different academic calendar than Illinois, CNVC will begin the week of January 3rd.
+Because the University of Chicago follows a different academic calendar than Illinois, CNVC will begin in the 1st week of January.
 Please note this is several weeks before the semester begins at Urbana-Champaign.
 The CNVC program will end in March; however, Startup City Scholars students will still need to remain active in City Scholars activities until the end of the Illinois semester in May.